dev-xiligroup/twentyeleven-xili/README.md

 After installation or updating, it is fully recommanded to refresh permalinks.

--- a child theme needs his parent theme named twenty twelve --
+-- a child theme needs his parent theme named twenty eleven v.
+1.7 --

 2014-02-12